xdylanm/timing-gate/README.md

 #### Armed State

 The second status LED indicates when the gate is armed (athlete is in position to start, beam is disrupted).
 When the athlete starts and the beam re-connects with the sensor, the stopwatch starts and the armed state is reset.

+## WiFi AP

+The timing gate can act as a WiFi access point (AP) with a SSID.
+The timing gate will host a web page that can display results and update settings.